 No staff member will be permitted to dispense non-prescribed, over-the-counter (OTC) medication to any student.

-Parents may authorize the school to administer a non-prescribed medication using a form which is available at the school office.
-A physician does not have to authorize such medication but all of the other conditions described above under prescribed medications will also apply to non-prescribed medications.
+However, parents may authorize the school to administer a non-prescribed medication using a form which is available at the school office along with a note of authorization from a physician.
 The student may be authorized on the request form by the student's parent to self-administer the medication in the presence of a school staff member.
 No other exceptions will be made to these requirements.